quqixun/ECG-MLC/README.md

 This repo is to archive code of a competition I attented.
 The competition is about multi-label classfication of 8-leads ECGs.
-This repo does not provide a top solution, but for backup.
+This repo does not provide a top solution, but for backup and sharing.

 ## 1. Dataset